survivejs/react-book/manuscript/15_language_features.md

     // this can work.
     this.privateProperty = 'private';

     // React specific state.
-Commits to it go through
+Alter this through `this.setState`.
+That
+    // will call `render()` eventually.
-    // `this.setState`.
-That will eventually trigger render() this.state = {
+    this.state = {
       name: 'Class demo'
     };
   }
   render() {
-    // use the properties somehow
+    // Use the properties somehow.
     const privateProperty = this.privateProperty;
     const name = this.state.name
     const notes = this.props.notes;